fahamjv/cloudflare-bulk-dns-delete/README.md

-# cloudflare-bulk-dns-delete
+# Cloudflare Bulk DNS Delete

-This repository contains a PHP script for bulk deleting DNS records in Cloudflare using the Cloudflare API.
+This repository provides a PHP script for bulk deleting DNS records in Cloudflare using the Cloudflare API.